geraldinepascal/FROGS-wrappers/README.md

 # Galaxy configuration

-FROGS python programs need to be available in your path, if installing from source, you need to add `<FROGS_PATH>/app` directory in the Galaxy PATH environment variable. (see [environment-setup-file parameter](https://docs.galaxyproject.org/en/latest/admin/config.html#environment-setup-file) )
+FROGS python programs need to be available in the PATH, if installing from source or via conda, you need to add `<FROGS_PATH>/app` directory in the Galaxy PATH environment variable. (see [environment-setup-file parameter](https://docs.galaxyproject.org/en/latest/admin/config.html#environment-setup-file) )

 Galaxy runs in a specific virtual env.
 To allow FROGS clusters stat to access to the python scipy library, you need to (re)install it inside the Galaxy virtual env
 ```